Specy/rooc/README.md

 For examples of models [look in the rooc docs](https://rooc.specy.app/docs/rooc/examples)

 ## Solvers
-Currently in ROOC you can solve only Linear models which can be:
+Currently in ROOC you can solve any linear models which can be:
 - MILP
 - Integer or binary only
 - Binary only